Logo Global Gateway

 For coastal and marine environments, the Benthic Habitat Monitoring service delivered bathymetry and benthic habitat maps for selected areas of interest.
 Using cloud-free Sentinel-2 imagery and locally available in situ data for calibration and validation, the service produced high-resolution maps identifying key shallow-water features such as seagrass, sand, and reef-related habitats.
 These outputs highlight the potential of EO data to complement existing coastal monitoring efforts, particularly in areas where in situ surveys are limited.

-All EO services were integrated into the CopPhil platform, supported by visualisation tools which allow users to explore, validate, and download products.
+All EO services were integrated into the CopPhil platform, supported by visualization tools which allow users to explore, validate, and download products.
 Through close collaboration with Philippine stakeholders, co-development sessions, and hands-on training, the services developed in 2025 were made increasingly accessible and usable for real-world applications.

 Platform Development and Handover